Gravesend: Rail

-Gravesend railway station lies on the North Kent Line, and was opened in 1849.
+The historic Gravesend Railway Station, opened in 1849, lies on the North Kent Line.
 The Gravesend West Line, terminating by the river and for some time operating as a continental ferry connection, closed in 1968.

 Gravesend is the primary north Kent interchange for high speed and metro rail services.
 In December 2009, the full high-speed timetable between London and Kent came into force and passenger usage from Gravesend has exceeded expectations.
 High-speed services from London St Pancras and Stratford International, are offered via Gravesend to the Medway towns, Sittingbourne, Faversham, Margate, Broadstairs and Ramsgate.
 Some of these services continue to Ashford International via Sandwich and Dover Priory.

 There are also metro services to London Charing Cross, London Waterloo East and London Bridge via Sidcup, via Woolwich Arsenal and Lewisham and Bexleyheath, and to Gillingham.

 Unusually Gravesend features a Platform 0, one of the few in the country, it is used for terminating services from London Cannon Street or London Charing Cross via Sidcup.